 Occupational therapy (OT) and Occupational therapy Assistant (OTA) directly deals with patients and their caretaker.
 OT and OTA, both provide safety instruction and therapy intervention.
-Many times patient or his/her caretaker ask, “what is OT?” or “what is OTA?” and “What is the difference between OT and OTA?”
+OTA has the knowledge about the occupational therapy, but OTA has limited responsibility.
+Many times patients or their caretakers ask, “what is OT?” or “what is OTA?” and “What is the difference between OT and OTA?”

 Many times students who want to perceive a career in occupational therapy domain, search for the term “OT vs OTA” for better understanding and the difference between them.

 Here, we are trying to explain the relationship between the Occupational therapist and Occupational Therapy Assistant.

 Occupational therapy Assistant (OTA) works under the supervision of an occupational therapist (AOTA guidelines, 1999).
 OT is mainly responsible for the overall delivery of the services to the client.
 As an OTA gain experience, the level of supervision provided by the OT changes.
 There are four levels of supervision for the OTA.

 - Routine supervision

 - General supervision

 Close supervision is required for the new OTA and minimum supervision is required for the experienced one.